ardent-development/Clicker/README.txt

                         themselves, and `calclist` is set to "history", then the result of the first iteration will be stored to `clkrvars\hist0001`, the second to `clkrvars\hist0002`,
-                        etc. Each of these variables are of the list data type.
+                        etc. Each of these variables are of the list data type, since `x` or `op` cannot be represented with another type.
                       ~ If the calculator runs out of RAM while doing iterations when saving to individual variables, the program will not catch this error and you will need to